grantmcwilliams/Bashcorder/Readme.txt

 To install:

+In order to have rollback snapshots of the recording machine we need to use LVM.
+For CentOS 7

+Edit the rc.local file to match the root logical volume name.
 Append rc.local to the /etc/rc.d/rc.local file
-Rename this directory so it's hidden and doesn't show up in an ls Add the path to this directory in your system $PATH Assign a keyboard shortcut in Gnome to start bashcorder Assign a keyboard shortcut in Gnome to send a killall -USR1 to bashcorder
+Rename this directory so it's hidden and doesn't show up in an ls Add this directory to the system $PATH
+Assign a keyboard shortcut in Gnome to start bashcorder Assign a keyboard shortcut in Gnome to send a killall -USR1 to bashcorder Once all base OS configuration is done run updatesnap

-To Run:
+To Record:
 Press first keyboard shortcut to record
 Press second keyboard shortcut to save

-Run resetsnap to add recent disk changes to rollback snapshot Run rollback to rollback recent disk changes and reboot
+To update the OS drive configuration into a snapshop:
+Run the update command

+To reset the OS logical volume to the last snapshot and reboot:
+Run the rollback command